dom3d/LearningProtoactorNetOnOSX/README.md

 The Mailbox is the thing that stores messages that a Process received.
 It actually also covers the triggering of reactive processing as Tasks across Threads.

 ### Actor
 Explained in a simplified way: Actors are a way to decompose your application logic into small units that don't use/reference each other directly but only interact through messages.
-Actors use addresses representing other actors to define where a message should be send to.
+Actors use addresses that potentially represent other actors and those are used to define where a message should be send to.

 Actor is a reactive unit that processes messages from a mailbox.
 A message is not passed directly into an ProtoActor but via a context object.

-Although ProtoActor talks about Actors mostly under the hood the concept of "actors" require a composition of systems such Mailbox, Context, Process, Props etc.
+Although ProtoActor talks about Actors mostly, under the hood the concept of "actors" require a composition of systems such Mailbox, Context, Process, Props etc.

 Axioms of Actors:
 - an actor can send messages to other actors (send)